pylypeiev/CSharpExtensionMethods/README.md

 - [IsFuture](https://github.com/pylypeiev/CSharpExtensionMethods/blob/master/Pylypeiev.Extensions/Objects%20Extensions/DateTime/DateTimeExtensions.cs) - Check if this date is future
 - [IsPast](https://github.com/pylypeiev/CSharpExtensionMethods/blob/master/Pylypeiev.Extensions/Objects%20Extensions/DateTime/DateTimeExtensions.cs) - Check if this date is past
 - [IsDefault](https://github.com/pylypeiev/CSharpExtensionMethods/blob/master/Pylypeiev.Extensions/Objects%20Extensions/DateTime/DateTimeExtensions.cs) - Check if this DateTime is default, empty value
+- [ToUnixTime](https://github.com/pylypeiev/CSharpExtensionMethods/blob/master/Pylypeiev.Extensions/Objects%20Extensions/DateTime/DateTimeExtensions.cs) - convert date to UNIX Epoch time format
+- [TrimToSecond](https://github.com/pylypeiev/CSharpExtensionMethods/blob/master/Pylypeiev.Extensions/Objects%20Extensions/DateTime/DateTimeExtensions.cs) - Trims millisecond component so that the precision of the resulting time is to the second
+- [TrimToMinute](https://github.com/pylypeiev/CSharpExtensionMethods/blob/master/Pylypeiev.Extensions/Objects%20Extensions/DateTime/DateTimeExtensions.cs) - Trims the second and millisecond components so that the precision of the resulting time is to the minutes
+- [TrimToHour](https://github.com/pylypeiev/CSharpExtensionMethods/blob/master/Pylypeiev.Extensions/Objects%20Extensions/DateTime/DateTimeExtensions.cs) - Trims the minute, second and millisecond components so that the precision of the resulting time is to the hour
+- [TrimToDay](https://github.com/pylypeiev/CSharpExtensionMethods/blob/master/Pylypeiev.Extensions/Objects%20Extensions/DateTime/DateTimeExtensions.cs) - Trims the time components so that the precision of the resulting time is to the day
+- [GetQuarter](https://github.com/pylypeiev/CSharpExtensionMethods/blob/master/Pylypeiev.Extensions/Objects%20Extensions/DateTime/DateTimeExtensions.cs) - Determines the quarter to which the date belongs

 <a name="decimal"></a>